ken-datascience/master_thesis/README.md

 ## The contents of this repository
 The main contents of this repository are as follows:

-- 01_Pipeline_CapstoneProject_(Preparation for all_data).ipynb contains pre-processing for all the collected datasets.
+- [01_Pipeline_CapstoneProject_(Preparation for all_data).ipynb](https://github.com/ken-datascience/master_thesis/blob/master/01_Pipeline_CapstoneProject_(Preparation%20for%20all_data).ipynb) contains pre-processing for all the collected datasets.
 It includes also time-series data analysis and expropatory data analysis for the datasets.

 ![Comparison between close price and system price](https://github.com/ken-datascience/master_thesis/blob/master/Images/Comparison%20of%20close%20price%20with%20System%20price.png)